Singular value decomposition to describe bound states in the continuum in periodic metasurfaces: Theory

 When Eq.~\eqref{eq_sigma1} is satisfied, the expansion coefficients of the BIC field in a spherical-wave basis are given by the first left singular vector $\ket{\mathbf{u}_1}$ of $\mathbf{T}_{\rm eff}(\mathbf{k}_{\parallel}, \omega)$.
 Its decomposition into outgoing (singular) spherical waves reads as follows

-Here, $\ket{\ell,m,p}$ denotes a vector spherical wave, where $\ell \in [1, \ell_{\rm max}]$ is the degree, $|m|\leq \ell$ is the order, and $p$ is the TE or TM polarization for electromagnetic waves only.
+Here, $\ket{\ell,m,p}$ denotes a singular vector spherical wave, where $\ell \in [1, \ell_{\rm max}]$ is the degree, $|m|\leq \ell$ is the order, and $p$ is the TM ($p = 1$) or TE ($p = 0$) polarization for electromagnetic waves only.
+Moreover, from the coefficients $u_{\ell,m,p}^{1}$ in Eq.~\eqref{eq_u1_decomp}, the Cartesian multipole moments can be obtained using the unitary transformation given in Eq.~(E1) in Ref.~\cite{Rahimzadegan2022May}.
 For acoustic waves, $\ket{\ell,m,p}$ must be replaced by a scalar spherical wave $\ket{\ell,m}$ (see Appendix~\ref{sec:sph_waves}).
 An analogous expansion can be written in terms of vector or scalar cylindrical waves (see Appendix~\ref{sec:sph_waves}).

 Because it may be numerically challenging to determine whether $\sigma^{-1}_1$ vanishes exactly (up to machine precision) on a finite parameter mesh, it becomes important to supplement Eq.~\eqref{eq_sigma1} with an additional constraint on the singular vectors $\ket{\mathbf{u}_1}$ and $\ket{\mathbf{v}_1}$.
 Specifically, a BIC at $\mathbf{k}_{\parallel}^{\rm BIC}$ must be orthogonal to all outgoing plane waves with the same in-plane wave vector, which implies